mavryk-network/mavryk-protocol/docs/protocols/019_paris.rst

 - Added a feature flag which would force enabling Adaptive Issuance upon protocol activation.
 (MR :gl:`!11559`)

-- Updated the estimation for Mainnet's total tez supply which would be used while eventually migrating from Oxford to protocol P. (MR :gl:`!11996`)
+- Updated the estimation for Mainnet's total tez supply which would be used while eventually migrating from Atlas to protocol P. (MR :gl:`!11996`)

 - Added a ``min_delegated_in_current_cycle`` field to the delegates' information reported via ``GET /chains/<chain_id>/blocks/<block_id>/context/delegates/<delegate_id>``.
 (MR :gl:`!12018`)